|

 convenience.
 These tests can be performed in various healthcare settings, including

-clinics and physician offices.
+clinics and physicians offices.
 These factors are expected to drive the growth

 of this segment.